 I was born in west London in 1965, and was educated at Burlington-Danes School, a stone’s throw from the White City Stadium where the 1908 Olympic Games had been held.
 I studied History at St David’s University College, Lampeter, graduating in 1987, and then stayed at Lampeter for my PhD in History, which I completed in 1991 with a thesis on sport and British diplomacy in the twentieth century.

 So far, I have written four books.
 First was Moving the Goalposts: a history of sport and society since 1945 (Routledge, 1998), followed in 2000 by a reference book, An A-Z of Modern Europe since 1789 (Routledge).
 In 2007, based on my experience of teaching sports history on sports studies courses, I wrote the textbook Sports History: a practical guide (Palgrave).
-My latest book, published in 2011, is The British Olympics: Britain’s Olympic heritage 1612-2012, edited by Simon Inglis and published by English Heritage as part of their Played in Britain series.
-I have also written numerous journal articles on such themes as amateurism, national identity, and politics in sport, and on the history and heritage of the 1908 London Olympic Games.
+My most recent book, published in 2011, is The British Olympics: Britain’s Olympic heritage 1612-2012, edited by Simon Inglis and published by English Heritage as part of their Played in Britain series.
+I have also written numerous journal articles and book chapters on such themes as amateurism, national identity, and politics in sport, and on the history and heritage of the 1908 London Olympic Games.
+I am currently working on a history women’s involvement in the 1908 Olympic Games, which will be published as a book by Palgrave in 2014/2015.